CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Concurrency and Threads.md

 ### Synchronization issue #1

 Mutual exclusion depends on threads acquiring the *same* lock.
 There's no synchronization if threads obtain different locks.
+This would happen if the object used in the lock was not static.

+To fix this, make sure the object used as the lock is static (making it shared).

 ### Synchronization issue #2